denotes corresponding author, * denotes equal contribution.

 Abstract First-order optimization (FOO) algorithms are pivotal in numerous computational domains such as machine learning and signal denoising.
 However, their application to complex tasks like neural network training often entails significant inefficiencies due to the need for many sequential iterations for convergence.
 In response, we introduce first-order optimization expedited with approximately parallelized iterations (OptEx), the first framework that enhances the efficiency of FOO by leveraging parallel computing to mitigate its iterative bottleneck.
 OptEx employs kernelized gradient estimation to make use of gradient history for future gradient prediction, enabling parallelization of iterations -- a strategy once considered impractical because of the inherent iterative dependency in FOO.
 We provide theoretical guarantees for the reliability of our kernelized gradient estimation and the iteration complexity of SGD-based OptEx, confirming that estimation errors diminish to zero as historical gradients accumulate and that SGD-based OptEx enjoys an effective acceleration rate of $\Theta(\sqrt{N})$ over standard SGD given parallelism of N. We also use extensive empirical studies, including synthetic functions, reinforcement learning tasks, and neural network training across various datasets, to underscore the substantial efficiency improvements achieved by OptEx.

-• Federated Zeroth-Order Optimization using Trajectory-Informed Surrogate Gradients.
+• Heterogeneous Federated Zeroth-Order Optimization using Gradient Surrogates.

 Yao Shu, Xiaoqiang Lin, Zhongxiang Dai, Bryan Kian Hsiang Low

-Abstract Federated optimization, an emerging paradigm which finds wide real-world applications such as federated learning, enables multiple clients (e.g., edge devices) to collaboratively optimize a global function.
-The clients do not share their local datasets and typically only share their local gradients.
-However, the gradient information is not available in many applications of federated optimization, which hence gives rise to the paradigm of federated zeroth-order optimization (ZOO).
-Existing federated ZOO algorithms suffer from the limitations of query and communication inefficiency, which can be attributed to (a) their reliance on a substantial number of function queries for gradient estimation and (b) the significant disparity between their realized local updates and the intended global updates.
-To this end, we (a) introduce trajectory-informed gradient surrogates which is able to use the history of function queries during optimization for accurate and query-efficient gradient estimation, and (b) develop the technique of adaptive gradient correction using these gradient surrogates to mitigate the aforementioned disparity.
-Based on these, we propose the federated zeroth-order optimization using trajectory-informed surrogate gradients (FZooS) algorithm for query- and communication-efficient federated ZOO.
-Our FZooS achieves theoretical improvements over the existing approaches, which is supported by our real-world experiments such as federated black-box adversarial attack and federated non-differentiable metric optimization.
+Abstract Federated optimization, an emerging paradigm that finds wide applications, e.g., federated learning, enables multiple clients (e.g., edge devices) to collaboratively optimize a global function by sharing their local gradients.
+However, the gradient information is not available in many applications, giving rise to the paradigm of federated zeroth-order optimization (ZOO).
+Existing federated ZOO algorithms typically suffer from the limitations of query and communication round inefficiency, which can be attributed to (a) their reliance on a substantial number of function queries for gradient estimation and (b) the significant disparity between their realized local updates and the intended global updates caused by client heterogeneity.
+To this end, we (a) introduce trajectory-informed gradient surrogates which are capable of using the history of function queries during optimization for accurate and query-efficient gradient estimation, and (b) develop the technique of adaptive gradient correction using these surrogates to mitigate the aforementioned disparity.
+With these, we propose the federated zeroth-order optimization using gradient surrogates (FZooS) algorithm for query- and communication round-efficient heterogeneous federated ZOO, which is supported by our theoretical analyses and extensive experiments.

 • Quantum Bayesian Optimization.